Coluche

-Michel Gérard Joseph Colucci ([miʃɛl ʒeʁaʁ ʒozɛf kɔlytʃi], [koˈluttʃi]; 28 October 1944 – 19 June 1986), better known under his stage name Coluche ([kɔlyʃ]), was a French stage comedian and cinema actor.
-He adopted Coluche as a stage name at age 26, when he began his entertainment career.
+Michel Gérard Joseph Colucci ([miʃɛl ʒeʁaʁ ʒozɛf kɔlytʃi], [koˈluttʃi]; 28 October 1944 – 19 June 1986), better known under his stage name Coluche ([kɔlyʃ]), was a French stand-up comedian, film actor, activist and philanthropist.
+He adopted Coluche as a stage name at age 26, as he began his entertainment career.
 He became known for his irreverent attitude towards politics and the establishment, and he incorporated this into much of his material.

-He was one of the first major comedians to regularly use profanities as a source of humor on French television.
-He also founded the charity "Les Restaurants du Cœur" which still provides free meals and other products to people in need.
+Coluche was one of the first major comedians to regularly use profanities as a source of humor on French television.
+Having become a bankable star of comedy films, he also proved himself a capable dramatic performer by winning the César Award for Best Actor for his performance in So Long, Stooge (1983).

+Coluche also founded in 1985 the charity "Les Restaurants du Cœur" which still provides free meals and other products to people in need.

 Early life

-Colucci was born on 28 October 1944, just weeks after the Liberation of Paris, in a hospital in the 14th arrondissement of the city.
+Colucci was born on 28 October 1944 in a hospital in the 14th arrondissement of Paris.
 His mother, Simone Bouyer (called "Monette"), worked as a florist in the Boulevard du Montparnasse.
-His father, Honorio Colucci, from Casalvieri in Lazio, Italy, was a painter and decorator.
+His father, Honorio Colucci, an Italian immigrant from Casalvieri, Lazio, was a painter and decorator.
 His father died in 1947 at age 31 from poliomyelitis; his wife struggled thereafter to raise the young Michel and his sister (Danièle, 18 months older than Michel) on a meagre salary.

 Coluche showed little promise at school, and left after completing his primary studies (June 1958).
 He tried various temporary jobs, and had several run-ins with authorities.
 During this time his mother bought him a guitar, which he taught himself to play.
 In 1964 he joined the 60th Infantry Regiment de Lons-le-Saunier, but was imprisoned for insubordination.
 On his return to civilian life, he worked in his mother's florist shop which she had been able to open on rue d'Aligre, and later in a larger shop which she opened near la Gare de Lyon.
 He found this work dull, and suddenly quit, which caused a long-lasting breach with his mother.

 At the end of the 1960s he tried his luck as a singer in cafes, then turned to comedy.